Stefano-Previti/Diffusion_Based_Generative_Refiner/README.md

 First the training of a diffusion-based generative model on clean speech data.
 After obtaining results from the SEGAN model, the variance of the noise included in noisy input at each time-frequency bin is estimated.
-With the estimate, the proposed refiner generates clean speech on the basis of the DDRM framework, which utilizes the trained diffusion-based model.
+With the estimate, the proposed refiner generates clean speech on the basis of the DDRM framework, which utilizes the trained diffusion-based model.

 ![Screenshot 2024-08-20 004501](https://github.com/user-attachments/assets/417fde5e-24cc-4806-883a-28995ba59391)